Tremors: Shrieker Island: Production

-Development

 On December 13, 2018, Michael Gross confirmed that Universal Pictures had ordered a seventh entry in the series and that he would return to star, stating "Tremors fans will be delighted to know I have just agreed to the terms of a contract for a seventh film.
 My best estimate is that Burt Gummer will begin his hunt for Graboids and other nefarious forms of wildlife in the fall of 2019."

-Filming

 Principal photography began on November 13, 2019, in Thailand, under the working title of Island Fury, with Alexander Krumov serving as cinematographer.
 On November 26, 2019, Jon Heder, Jackie Cruz, and Richard Brake signed on to star alongside Gross.
 On December 12, 2019, Gross confirmed that filming had wrapped.

-Post-production

 In August 2020, the film was officially titled Tremors: Shrieker Island.
 Jamie Kennedy, who portrayed Burt Gummer's son Travis B. Welker, in Tremors 5: Bloodlines and Tremors: A Cold Day in Hell, did not reprise the role in Shrieker Island.